Does Driving Under the Influence Warrant Enrolling in Rehab?

 - Attend a local support group, like AA

-Of course, your program may vary if you decide to enroll in a rehab program.
+Of course, the DUI treatment programs may vary if you decide to enroll in a rehab program.

-Should You Go to Rehab After A DUI?
+When Should I Go to Rehab After A DUI?

-If you’re trying to decide whether or not to go to rehab after getting a DUI, ask yourself these questions:
+If you’re trying to decide whether to go to rehab after getting a DUI and wondering how to fix your life after a DUI, you should ask yourself the following questions:

 - Is my life negatively impacted by drinking?

 - Would I be better off if I cut out alcohol and drugs?

 - Am I able to live without alcohol?